PAMinerva/LearnVulkan/README.md

 [Learn Vulkan from code samples](https://paminerva.github.io/docs/LearnVulkan/LearnVulkan)

-Note: All code samples are licensed under the terms of the MIT license, while all content in the wiki, including images and markdown code of the tutorials, is under exclusive copyright.
+Note: All code samples are licensed under the terms of the MIT license, while all content in the wiki, including images and Markdown code of the tutorials, is under exclusive copyright.

 <br>